electronicengine/SearchingBot/README.md

 I have written the app in Qt-C++ and a little bit Qml.
 You can compile it for Windows, Linux, Mac, Android and also ios.
 I have tested on Android and Linux.

+You can find the usage info from this link; http://yusufbulbul.com/2020/11/13/searchingbot/

 App Usage:

 The search prefix is the descriptor of the desired data.
 It can be html tag, link or any of descriptor of data.
 The two types of prefix;